webopninjas/eks-iam-group-mapper/README.md

 ## Development Status
 I'm currently working on this development actively, further this is the first time I've used Go besides creating some minor patches.
 Please bare with me for the short term, also feel free to file issues/pull requests.

+## Shoutout
+Shoutout to the [Ygrene Team](https://github.com/ygrene/iam-eks-user-mapper) which showed that the actual logic behind this wouldn't be too bad but didn't go far enough to satisfy my internal usage requirements.